The Rigveda’s 26th Sukta

 Notes:

 Let’s start with Hotar, a word presumed to describe “the chief priest presiding over the yajna ritual.”
 Traditionally, the Hotar mediates between the gods and the participants, by reading certain hymns and invocations allegedly prescribed in the Vedas.
-This probably isn’t an accurate definition of the word, given that embodied “priests” play no role in our purely metal almsgiving yajnas.
+This probably isn’t an accurate definition of the word, given that embodied “priests” play no role in our purely mental almsgiving yajnas.
 That the rishis identify the hotar herein as both “ancient” and a “mouth-vessel(s)” further demonstrates that the Hotar they mean can’t be a human priest.

 So, what is the ancient Hotar?
-Hard to say, since the false definition has grown such deep and pervasive roots, few if any alternatives remain.
+Hard to say, since the false definition has grown such deep and pervasive roots, few if any avenues to truth remain.
 Hotr, Hota, Hotar, and Hotara are all said to mean either “priests” or “sacrifice.”
 And neither can be right, unless the rishis are calling the four Living Beings “the ancient priests” of the yajnas.
 And, according to the Vedas, there are indeed four priests playing roles in the yajna rituals.

 If this is so, these four priests definitely aren’t human beings.
 Traditionally, these priests are identified as follows: